Feature Extraction#

 See also

-The tutorial Dataset from files explains how to download the cats-vs-dogs dataset.
+The Dataset from files tutorial explains how to download and validate the cats-vs-dogs dataset.

 Extracting features#

 Let’s extract features from the cats-vs-dogs dataset by running the convolutional backbone over the whole dataset.
-We will create a function extract_features that takes a model and a dataset as input, and returns a TensorDataset with the extracted features and the corresponding labels.
+We define a function extract_features that takes a model and a dataset as input, and returns a TensorDataset with the extracted features and the corresponding labels.

 Hide code cell source